 Include double-spaced references in numerical order at the end of the article according to the order of citation in the text.
 The names of all authors should be given unless there are more than 6, in which case the names of the first 3 authors should be given, followed by "et al." Abbreviate the names of journals according to the abbreviations used in the latest edition of Index Medicus, Superintendent of Documents, US Government Printing Office, Washington, DC 20402.
 References to abstracts and letters must be appropriately identified.
 References to personal communications, unpublished observations, and manuscripts submitted and "in preparation" must appear parenthetically in the text.

-Please use the following form for references:9.
+If you do wish to format the references yourself they should be arranged according to the following examples:9.
 Singer JW, Charbord P, Keating A, et al. Simian virus 40-transformed adherent cells from human long-term marrow cultures: cloned cell lines produce cells with stromal and hematopoietic characteristics.
 Biol Blood Marrow Transplant.
 1995;7:464-469.

 Reference management software